 Geo Spoofing Recap

-For most VPN services you will have to pay a small fee.
-However, you are able to get free VPN services.
-We don't recommend these, as they aren't reliable and often do not unblock popular streaming services.
-However, if interested, take a look at our free VPN list for some trustworthy options.
+Although you can readily find some free VPN services, we don't recommend these as they aren't reliable and rarely unblock popular streaming services.
+However, if you're interested, take a look at our free VPN list for some trustworthy options.